spiffe/go-spiffe/v2/examples/spiffe-jwt/README.md

 The server should display a log `Request received` and client `Success!!!`

 To demonstrate a failure, an alternate audience value can be used.
-The server is expecting it's own SPIFFE ID as the audience value and will reject the token if it doesn't match.
+The server is expecting its own SPIFFE ID as the audience value and will reject the token if it doesn't match.

 ```
 sudo -u client-workload ./client spiffe://example.org/some-other-server